Alphabets

 The tools.translate() function

 The simplest way to translate nucleotide sequences to amino acids with EggLib is probably the tools.translate() function.
-This function is flexible: it takes as input alignments, sequence sets, or individual sequences, and returns a corresponding object, as lists in the table below:
+This function is flexible: it takes as input alignments, sequence sets, or individual sequences, and returns a corresponding object, as listed in the table below:

 Input type